HotMaps/Hotmaps-toolbox-service/README.md

 The `docker-compose.yml` file should be place on the root directory of your project (where all you repositories are cloned).

-You can also run the toolbox without reverse proxy, wiki and geoserver using the `docker-compose-local.yml`.
+You can also run the toolbox without reverse proxy, wiki and geoserver using the `docker-compose-local.yml` (and place it also at the root of your project).

 `.env` config. files should be place at the root of each repository (if necessary) to set the configuration of each service.

 #### Project structure

-**

 - root /
   - toolbox-service /